geotrellis/geotrellis-angular-demo/README.md

 # geotrellis-demo
-The client-side application of the Geotrellis Demo.
+The client-side application of the Geotrellis Demos.

 ### Getting started